yogeshdhamija/dotfiles/README.md

 ## Notes:

+- There will be many errors the first time you launch vim or neovim.
+Just skip through them-- it'll automatically install the plugins and then everything will be fine.
-Do *_not_* use the `config add .` command.
+- Do **not** use the `config add .` command.
 This will add all the untracked files in your home directory, which is **everything**.
     - Instead, add things individually using `config add <file>`.
     - This also applies to other stuff like `config commit -a`.
     - If you do this accidentally, you'll have to `Ctrl+C` out of it while it's stuck, or unstage all the files you added if it somehow succeeds.